Inspire your class with Big Schools' Birdwatch 2021

 Without having to leave your school grounds, pupils have the opportunity to become citizen scientists, contributing data to important long-term research about the health of the British bird population.
 The RSPB provide all resources online as well as a website to which pupils may upload their findings directly.
 The RSPB will share the results of your survey so your class can see how their research is contributing to a national survey.

 It is relatively easy to plan a lesson around the bird watch and there are many national curriculum links.
-Registration is open until 2nd February 2020 and you can submit your results any time between 6th January and 21st February 2020.
+Registration is open until Monday 1st February 2021 and you can submit your results any time between Monday 5th January to Monday 22nd February 2021.

 David Lindo, also known as The Urban Birder is a broadcaster, writer, naturalist and Patron of Suntrap Forest Centre has given us a few urban birding tips to get your pupils started.